fjpreche/ESPClust/README.md

 - `featuresIn`: exposures dataframe.
 - `Yin`: outcome.
 - `thmissing`: A threshold value in [0,1].
 Metabolites and individuals whose percentage of missing values is above this threshold Threshold for discarding metabolites or individuals with missing values.
-- `otherVariables`: A dataframe with with covariates.
+- `otherVariables`: A dataframe with covariates.
 - `k_neighbours`: Number of neighbours for nearest neighbour imputation.
 - `featTransform` (`None`, `Plus1Log`): If set to `None`, do not transform the data.
 If set to `Plus1Log`, transformation of the data by adding 1 and taking the natural logarithm.
 - `plotYN`: If set to 'Y', plots are provided for the array of missing exposures and the missing percentage for exposures and individuals.